manwar/theweeklychallenge/content/blog/review-challenge-082.md

 [**Abigail**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-082/abigail/perl/ch-1.pl)

 really addressed this last issue.
-In fact, she seems to have thought through this problem quite extensively, as far as examining all aspects.
-Fortunately she has shared those thoughts with us in an extensive commentary, which I will only reference, rather than try to summarize.
+In fact, he seems to have thought through this problem quite extensively, as far as examining all aspects.
+Fortunately he has shared those thoughts with us in an extensive commentary, which I will only reference, rather than try to summarize.

-First off, she's worked a different algorithm to render the GCD, [Stein's Algorithm](https://en.wikipedia.org/wiki/Binary_GCD_algorithm).
+First off, he's worked a different algorithm to render the GCD, [Stein's Algorithm](https://en.wikipedia.org/wiki/Binary_GCD_algorithm).
 That worth a look in itself:

 ```perl
 sub stein ($u, $v) {